OpenNingia/l5r-character-manager-3/README.md

 git submodule update
 ```

-### Switch to develop branch
+### (optionally) Switch to develop branch
-master branch is often outdated, so you want to get the develop branch by running
+master branch is often outdated, so you might want to get the develop branch by running

 `git checkout develop`